 And this topping.
 Oh, this topping.
 It is rather stealing the show in these photos, mostly due to my general lack of food styling abilities.
 But whatever, it’s so much prettier than the filling anyway.
 (Delicious does not always equal pretty.)

-This topping plays a bigger role in the pie than in more traditional recipes.
+This topping plays a bigger role in this pie than in more traditional shepherd’s pie recipes.
 It carries a whole load of flavor of its own.
 A mix of potatoes and parsnips are whipped with goats cheese to form a creamy and luxurious mash.
 This is topped with a sharp cheddar cheese and some sliced green onions.
 Every bite is a little bit different and interesting.

 - 3 potatoes, chopped (you could peel the the potatoes if you don't like skins in your mashed potato, but I leave them on)